Campus Safety & Security

 The following generally apply to all approved service animals:

-• The service animal must be registered through the NCC Campus Safety and Security Office.
+- The service animal must be registered through the NCC Campus Safety and Security Office.

-• The service animal must have all veterinarian recommended vaccinations to maintain the animal’s health and prevent contagious diseases.
+- The service animal must have all veterinarian recommended vaccinations to maintain the animal’s health and prevent contagious diseases.
 Documentation of vaccinations must be provided in advance.

-• The service animal must be licensed and have tags in accordance with applicable state and local laws.
+- The service animal must be licensed and have tags in accordance with applicable state and local laws.
 Documentation of animal licensing must be provided in advance to NCC.
 NCC also reserves the right to request proof of licensing anytime during the animal’s residency.

-• The service animal must be on a leash, harness or tether at all times.
+- The service animal must be on a leash, harness or tether at all times.
 Exceptions may occur when the animal is performing a specific duty that requires it to be unleashed or where the nature of the documented disability of the handler precludes adherence to this requirement.

-• The handler must be in full control of the animal at all times.
+- The handler must be in full control of the animal at all times.

-• The care and supervision of a service animal is solely the responsibility of its handler.
+- The care and supervision of a service animal is solely the responsibility of its handler.
 The handler must (1) always carry equipment sufficient to clean up the service animal’s feces whenever the animal and handler are on NCC campus; and (2) be responsible for the proper disposal of the animal’s feces and for any damage caused by the waste or its removal.

-• The service animal must be well-behaved.
+- The service animal must be well-behaved.
 The handler must ensure that the animal refrains from behavior that threatens the health and safety of others.

-• The service animal whose behavior poses a direct threat to the health or safety of others or is disruptive to the NCC community may be excluded, regardless of training or certification.
+- The service animal whose behavior poses a direct threat to the health or safety of others or is disruptive to the NCC community may be excluded, regardless of training or certification.

 Service Animals in Training: All the above statements apply to service animals in-training.

-Campus Security Authorities (CSAS)
+Campus Security Authorities (CSA'S)

-Nashua Community College also has members of faculty and staff designated as Campus Security Authorities.
 The CSA’s are available to speak with students and guide them in reporting a crime which occurred on campus and at locations where college activities take place.

-Vice President Student and Community Affairs
+Vice President of Student and Community Affairs

 (603) 578-8900 Ext.
-1528
+1556

 [email protected]

 (603) 578-8900 Ext.
-1443
+1449

 [email protected]

 Alex Wunderlich